-The Peer Ambassador program was designed to raise awareness of SFU Public Square and its community engagement activities with students across all three SFU campuses and online, and to organize a student engagement event for our annual Community Summits.
+The Peer Education program was designed to raise awareness of SFU Public Square and its community engagement activities with students across all three SFU campuses and online, and to organize student engagement events for our annual Community Summits.

-Peer Ambassadors work with the SFU Public Square team and act as student ambassadors, championing the program to other students, and becoming part of the dynamic community engagement network at SFU.
+Peer Educators work with the SFU Public Square team and act as student ambassadors, championing the program to other students, and becoming part of the dynamic community engagement network at SFU.

 How it works